Overview

 Meditations on First Philosophy reflects Descartes’s commitment to mathematical reasoning and skepticism in response to the uncertainties of his time.
 The work had a profound impact on subsequent philosophical thought, influencing thinkers such as Spinoza, Leibniz, and later philosophers of the Enlightenment.
 Descartes’s method of systematic doubt and emphasis on the individual's rational capacity continue to shape philosophical inquiries.
 Its ideas have influenced various works in literature, science, and philosophy.

-Read the overall summary, the overall analysis, and an explanation of the Wax Argument in the context of Meditations on First Philosophy.
+Read the free full text, the overall summary, the overall analysis, and an explanation of the Wax Argument in the context of Meditations on First Philosophy.
 Or, learn more by studying SparkNotes guides to other works by René Descartes.

 Upgrade to PLUS and get instant access to all the study tools